 The Milestone That Costs Money

 HPC revenue crossing mining revenue in a single quarter is not a marketing talking point.
-For a company that built its identity around cheap, nuclear-powered compute and spent years courting AI tenants, Q1 2026 is the moment the infrastructure thesis started appearing in the income statement.
-That is worth acknowledging plainly before the rest of the numbers land.
+TeraWulf built its identity around cheap, nuclear-powered compute and spent years courting AI tenants.
+Q1 2026 is when that infrastructure thesis first showed up in the income statement.
+The shift deserves acknowledgment before the rest of the numbers land.

 The rest of the numbers: a $126.6M quarterly loss and a miss on analyst estimates.
-Those two facts do not necessarily mean the HPC pivot is broken — early-stage infrastructure builds routinely bleed cash while the revenue base forms.
+Those two facts do not confirm the HPC pivot is broken — early-stage infrastructure builds routinely bleed cash while the revenue base forms.
 What they do confirm is that TeraWulf remains deep in the expensive phase of that build.
-The company had also disclosed a new material debt obligation in March 2026, per an 8-K disclosing entry into a material definitive agreement and creation of a direct financial obligation, adding leverage heading into a quarter it would then miss.
+In March 2026, the company disclosed a new material debt obligation, per an 8-K disclosing entry into a material definitive agreement and creation of a direct financial obligation.
+That added leverage heading into a quarter it would then miss.

 Selling Ahead of the Miss